 I hope this article was insightful and encouraged you to create more Interactive Infographics in the future.
 At Dot.vu, we are sure that we will see more and more of Interactive Infographics in the next few years.
 So, if you want to be a first mover, grab the opportunity with both hands.
 Also, keep in mind that Interactive Infographics are great for both B2C and B2B marketing strategies.
 Actually, B2B companies can create great results by adding this type of Interactive Experiences to their marketing strategy.

 If you want to learn more about creating Interactive Infographics on Dot.vu, learn more here.
+Also, if you want to get inspired check out our blog post on 8 types of interactive infographics.
 You’ll see how easy and straight-forward it is!